-Need To Embrace
+Need to Embrace Ecommerce

 There’s no question that eCommerce has changed the face of B2C sales.
 Worldwide online commerce is growing, on average, 20 percent per year, and online purchases continue to build the fortunes of companies like Amazon, Alibaba and scores of others.

 The real question is this: Why are so many B2B organizations not taking more advantage of the efficiencies of online sales?

 Many are.
 In fact, in the U.S., B2B eCommerce is estimated by Forrester to be twice the size of B2C sales by the end of 2013, and two-thirds of corporate executives expect eCommerce to continue changing the B2B marketplace.
 While the lessons from not responding to changing buyer preferences are clear from the B2C side (note the rise of Amazon and eBay as examples), many B2B companies are still lagging behind.

 Here are a few reasons not embracing eCommerce for your B2B business could be a serious mistake.